amna55/ClimateTimeMachine_Rust/README.md

    git clone https://github.com/amna55/ClimateTimeMachine_Rust.git
    cd ClimateTimeMachine_Rust
 2. **Install dependencies**
-   '''cargo build
    Rust dependencies are managed with Cargo.
 To fetch and build:
+    ```cargo build
+    cargo run

-4. **Create service_account.json**
+3. **Create service_account.json**
    Go to Google Cloud Console
    Create a Service Account and download the credentials as a JSON file.
-Save it in the root of this project as: service_account.json
+   Save it in the root of this project as:
+   service_account.json

 ⚠️ Important: Do not commit this file to GitHub.